 Flights to Japan – Skyscanner is our favourite site to search for flights.
 It compares hundreds of sites and millions of flights to show you the best deals available.

 Tokyo Accommodation – Our go to website for all accommodation bookings is booking.com.

 Getting Around – Trains are a great way to get around Japan and the Japan Rail Pass offers great value if you are wanting to see more of Japan.

 Travel Insurance for Japan – we use World Nomads for all of our travel insurance needs.

-Let us know what you are looking forward to doing in Tokyo.
-If you have already been, what did you enjoy?
+Let us know in the comments below what your favourite thing is to do in Tokyo!
 We would love to hear from you.

 Affiliate Disclaimer: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites